risc0/risc0/examples/c-kzg/README.md

 zkVM applications are organized into a [host program] and a [guest program].
 The host program can be found in [`src/main.rs`], and the guest program can be found in [`methods/guest/src/main.rs`].

 The [host] [executes] the guest program.
-This example does not produce a receipt and is intended as a test to ensure that this guest code runs without panic-ing.
+This example does not produce a receipt and is intended as a test to ensure that this guest code runs without panicking.

 ## More Resources